andrewwint/cdk-compliant-aurora-nextjs/README.md

-# CDK-Compliant-Aurora-Next.js: A Compliant IaC Solution for Deploying Next.js Web Apps on AWS with RDS Aurora MySQL and Amplify CI/CD
+# CDK-Compliant-Aurora-Next.js: A Compliant IaC Solution for Deploying Next.js Web Apps on AWS with Aurora MySQL and Amplify CI/CD

 This project aims to designed to build a compliant application stack that aims to pass SOC 2, GDPR, and HIPAA controls.
-It leverages AWS Config and CloudWatch for monitoring and alerting and uses AWS services such as Next.js and RDS Aurora MySQL to provide a scalable and secure architecture.
+It leverages AWS Config and CloudWatch for monitoring and alerting and uses AWS services such as Next.js and Aurora MySQL to provide a scalable and secure architecture.

 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/andrewwint/cdk-compliant-aurora-nextjs/general)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=andrewwint%2Fcdk-compliant-aurora-nextjs&benchmark=INFRASTRUCTURE+SECURITY)